ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

 **== Task ==**

-##### Update the system to the latest version
+##### Update the system packages to the latest version
-- After updating the system, if you enter the update command again, a message should appear saying there are no updates.
+- After updating the system packages, if you enter the update command again, a message should appear saying there are no updates.
 - Add a screenshot of this message to the report.

 ## Part 5.
 Using the **sudo** command